How to Conduct Root Cause Analysis

 2 – How to Perform 5 Whys Analysis

-5 whys analysis is the most common method used for root cause analysis.
-Some of the reasons this method is ubiquitous in aviation SMS programs are:
+5-Whys analysis is the most common method used for root cause analysis.
+Some of the reasons this method is ubiquitous in aviation SMS risk management processes are that the process is:

 - Simple; and